enkidevs/curriculum/lua/roblox-studio/cframes-ii/cframes-application-ii.md

     end
 end
 ```
 If you were to run the code above, you would get a script exhausted error.
-This is caused by ???
+This is caused by... ???

 - The code is running too fast without a `wait()` function
 - the `true` value not changing